Here's what it's like when President Obama gets mad

 Overbooking Obama’s schedule

-In December 2007, Obama’s schedule was filled with back-to-back campaign events that ran over the allotted time limit.
-Love was responsible for informing various organisations that the candidate would be tardy but was unable to do so.
+In December of 2007, Obama’s schedule was filled with back-to-back campaign events that ran over the allotted time limit.
+Love was responsible for informing various organisations that the candidate would be tardy, but was unable to do so.

 “Obama turned to me and said through tight teeth, ‘Reggie, this is messed up.’
 And I, cracking from the day and the stress and the hours still left to go, stupidly replied ‘Well, if you didn’t stay so long at the luncheon, we wouldn’t have this problem.’
 The air went still.
 It was like that eerie calm before a tornado swoops in and levels your entire house.
 Nobody said anything.”